Whether you’re new in town or just new to transit, this important information will have you on your way in no time.

 - South Hills Village

 - Just before your stop, pull the yellow cord or press the stop request button to alert the operator.
-When arriving Downtown, you can exit through any door.
-Everywhere else, leave through the front door.
+When arriving Downtown, please exit through the rear doors.

 How to Read a Timetable